ServiceNowDevProgram/code-snippets/GlideAjax/Get choices from Decision Table/readme.md

 > Remember to define the target field (the one you want to add the choices to) in row 3: `var targetChoiceField = 'choice_field';`

 If you want send values from other variables for your decision table to consider, add them as additional parameters, in line with what you have defined in the Script include, for instance: `dtChoiceAjax.addParam('sysparm_cat_variable', g_form.getValue('some_variable'));`

+# Usage
+Use the provided Script Include and Client Script, and update them as mentioned in the Prerequisites section.
+The example client script is **onLoad**, but if you are looking to use variable values as additional inputs, you will want to have it run as an **onChange** script instead, or as a scripted UI Policy - it should work the same way.